uos/katana_driver/katana_description/collada/README.txt

 # also see: http://answers.ros.org/question/858/how-to-run-ik_openravepy-with-my-urdf-file
 #
 # most important step: In order to do successful collada export, you need to use
-# the robot_model trunk, the robot_model diamondback has an old exporter.
+# the robot_model trunk, the robot_model in diamondback has an old exporter.

 svn co https://code.ros.org/svn/ros-pkg/stacks/robot_model/trunk robot_model